blepping/comfyui_jankdiffusehigh/README.md

 # When enabled, uses an upscale model if connected.
 Mainly useful with
 # iteration overrides.
 use_upscale_model: true

+# Only has an effect if the upscale model is connected and enabled.
+This
+# will force it to run even if the scale factor is 1 or the size already
+# matches the scale.
+This is to allow use of 1x upscale models that just
+# add an effect like film grain.
+force_upscale_model: false

 # Allows passing extra arguments to the VAE encoder/decoder.
 Must be null or an object.
 # Mainly useful with tiled_diffusion where you could do something like: